Florentine Ghetto: Practice of faith

 Luckily for the Jews of the Florentine Ghetto, there was already an official synagogue built for them upon their arrival in 1571 and later.
 This synagogue was one of the more beneficial aspects of the Ghetto; it served as a helpful method for many Jews who were struggling to reassimilate into a completely new area and lifestyle.
-Benedetto Blanis, a Florentine Jew who documented much of his time in the Ghetto through letters written to Don Giovanni dei Medici, once wrote in regard to the hardships of religion in the Ghetto, "As you also know, the room is where I do my preaching every Saturday.
+Benedetto Blanis, a Florentine Jew who documented much of his time in the Ghetto through letters written to Don Giovanni dei Medici, once wrote concerning the hardships of religion in the Ghetto, "As you also know, the room is where I do my preaching every Saturday.
 The courtyard in question is very small, measuring roughly 4 braccia [7.65 feet], and they set out tables there, so there is much insolence from drunken and impertinent people and much scandalous behavior".
 While Blanis in this letter was hoping for more space for casual prayer, most Jews could just rely on the main Ghetto synagogue, also called the scoula or sinagoghe, for more organized prayer.
-In terms of its physical appearance, the synagogue was extremely plain and inconspicuous, which was considered a stark contrast from the lavishly decorated churches that the Christians living just outside the Ghetto were used to.
+In terms of its physical appearance, the synagogue was extremely plain and inconspicuous, which was considered a stark contrast to the lavishly decorated churches that the Christians living just outside the Ghetto were used to.
 An important aspect of the Ghetto's synagogue, which made it similar to synagogues established in other areas, was the emphasis on separation of the sexes during prayer.
 The scoula was not only a place of worship, however.
 Because of its central location within the Ghetto, the synagogue also acted as a pseudo "town hall", where laws were formed, bids on properties were made, leaders were elected, and other official businesses were conducted.
-"Not only was the scoula a place of prayer and reflection, it was the seat of Ghetto government and the nexus of local power and prestige".
+"Not only was the scoula a place of prayer and reflection, but it was also the seat of Ghetto government and the nexus of local power and prestige".